AFASResearch/material-maquette/README.md

 # material-maquette
-Maquette Typescript component library for mdl (material design lite)
+Maquette Typescript component library for mdc (material components web)

 Work in progress...
 You may find it useful already.
 Contributions are welcome!